-Broccoli, cabbage, and cauliflower plants can be started indoors now.
+- Broccoli, cabbage, and cauliflower plants can be started indoors now.
 Please read here about starting seeds inside.

-Plant English peas, onions, Irish potatoes, radishes, rutabagas, spinach, kale, turnips, and carrots outdoors the last week of February.
+- Plant English peas, onions, Irish potatoes, radishes, rutabagas, spinach, kale, turnips, and carrots outdoors the last week of February.
 Look for some of these cool-season veggies to come into the store this month.

-You can fertilize trees, shrubs, and emerging bulbs in February or March.
+- You can fertilize trees, shrubs, and emerging bulbs in February or March.
 We recommend Holly Tone or Plant Tone depending on the plants (acid-loving plants receive Holly Tone, neutral plants receive Plant Tone).

-Pruning is a Feb/March chore.
+- Pruning is a Feb/March chore.
 For more information on how to prune, read here.

-Prune fruiting trees, bushes, and vines.
+- Prune fruiting trees, bushes, and vines.

-Prune dormant deciduous shade trees and evergreens.
+- Prune dormant deciduous shade trees and evergreens.

-Do not prune spring-blooming shrubs such as rhododendrons, azaleas, lilacs, and climbing roses until after blooming.
+- Do not prune spring-blooming shrubs such as rhododendrons, azaleas, lilacs, and climbing roses until after blooming.

-You will not kill a plant by pruning it—or you’d have to try very hard to do so—but it is possible to remove the blooms for this year, as many plants bloom on old wood (last season’s growth).
+Pro-tip: You will not kill a plant by pruning it—or you’d have to try very hard to do so—but it is possible to remove the blooms for this year, as many plants bloom on old wood (last season’s growth).
 Look up your shrubs (the internet has tons of information) on your blooming shrubs and trees before pruning to make sure you’re pruning it at the right time and not cutting off this season’s blooms.
-This can get confusing so if you find yourself shaking your head, don’t prune a flowering shrub until immediately after it blooms.
+This can get all kinds of confusing so if you find yourself shaking your head, don’t prune a flowering shrub until immediately after it blooms.
 Just lump them all into the same category.
 It will be fine.

 Rule of thumb: Spring and early summer blooming perennials transplant in fall.
 Late summer and fall blooming flowers transplant in spring.
 Wait until you can see the green leaves emerging before transplanting and follow these instructions when doing so.